-57 Kumar, op cit, p 55.
+57 Kumar, op. cit., p.
+55.

-global capitalism "has been created" within India!58
+Defying all indicators of deepening dependency, it is even claimed that global capitalism "has been created" within India!
+58

 It is not that those who state such views are unaware of policy rethinking taking place in imperialist circles.
 They consider this merely an enabling factor.
 The real impetus, in their view, comes from internal developments.
 Imperialist agencies certainly do not produce policies purely from their own thought or conditions.
 Political, social and economic developments in Third World countries are under their constant observation.
 Sensing the mood of the broad masses is an important part of this.
 Comprador rulers and intellectuals are vital sources in this process; there is continuous interaction with them.
 But, ultimately, policy is set at the global level by imperialist think tanks and agencies serving finance capital.
 The comprador, the neo-colonial mind, won't experience this as an external input.
 After all, they too have been part of its evolution.
 Yet they still are not the deciding factor for the formulation of policy.
 This is the crux, however incomprehensible it is to the neo-colonial mind.